visvar/sheetmusic-overviews/README.md

 # Visual Overviews for Sheet Music Structure

-Live web app at [https://visvar.github.io/sheetmusic-overviews].
+Live web app at [visvar.github.io/sheetmusic-overviews](https://visvar.github.io/sheetmusic-overviews/).
+Try out one of the example files in [examples/](./examples/).

 See our ISMIR 2023 paper and [supplemental material](./supplemental.pdf) for more.